I love cashews, I love bananas, I love pie, and I don’t care who knows it!

 - 2-3 Tbsp lemon juice

-- Press into a springform pan, or an 8x8 baking dish or round cake pan lined with plastic wrap or parchment.
+Press into a springform pan, or an 8x8 baking dish or round cake pan lined with plastic wrap or parchment (as original recipe is written // adjust number or size of pan if altering batch size).
 Press until flat, going up the sides about 1/2 inch.
 Place in freezer to set.